In this post, 18 cruise bloggers reveal the reasons they love to cruise with particular cruise lines.

-Choosing the right cruise can be a tough decision, with so many cruise lines offering a vast array of itineraries, how do you know if you’re going to like it?
-When you’re trying to book your holiday, you want to make sure that it’s the best it can be – that’s why now, more than ever before, is a great time to cruise.
+Choosing the right cruise for you can be a tough decision.
+With so many cruise lines offering a vast array of itineraries, how do you know if you’re going to enjoy it?
+When you’re trying to book your cruise holiday, you want to make sure that it’s the best it can be.

 To illustrate the point that there is a ‘cruise line out there for everyone‘ I decided to ask a group of cruise bloggers to tell me their favourite cruise line with their reasons.
 They all share a love of cruising but as you will see, they gave varied responses, even those who chose the same cruise line, did so for very different reasons.

 One of Britain’s most popular cruise lines is P&O, with 175 years of experience and seven ships currently in service (the new Iona is due to debut in 2020).
 It prides itself on being British, something that some of the cruise bloggers valued above other cruise lines.

 Lisa Jane, a family travel blogger from Cruising with Kids particularly loves P&O’s Great British Sailaways.
 The music and flag-waving really brings out the patriotism in the Brits and sets a party mood.
 Lisa also looks forward to P&O’s formal evenings and of course a good cup of tea onboard.
 You can see more of Lisa’s recent visit to P&O’s Britannia.

 P&O offers a choice of two teas onboard its ships: PG Tips and Tea Pigs – both are British brands, chosen to make passengers feel at home whilst on their cruise.